cometsinthesky/pulsar-3D/README/EN/README.md

 ## Simulation Dynamics 🎮🕹️

+The real-time simulation of Pulsar 3D utilizes the Three.js library for camera control, 3D object creation, and functions such as the SkyBox for background control and 3D immersion.

+The real stellar background from NASA, found in [Deep Star Maps](https://svs.gsfc.nasa.gov/4851/), provides an authentic and immersive environment for the simulation.

-The real-time simulation of Pulsar 3D is based on precise astronomical models and physics algorithms.
-It offers a visual representation of the magnetic fields, radiation emissions, and rotation of the pulsar.
-You can observe how these elements interact and affect the environment around the pulsar.
+Furthermore, the simulation includes descriptive images of pulsar behavior, providing a valuable educational resource for classroom use.
+The simulation enables visualization and interaction with pulsar rotation, magnetic fields, and radiation emissions.
+Users can observe how these elements interact and affect the environment around the pulsar, providing a deeper understanding of these fascinating astronomical phenomena.

 Now you are ready to explore the simulation and learn more about Pulsars.